ToasterPanic/space-game-64/README.md

 # space game 64

+Further development of Space Game 64 will be continued on a private repository.

 ## THINGS TO NOTE FOR SCRAPS REVIEWERS

 - Obviously, this game isn't finished.
 Like, at all.
 But it will be!
 I'm telling you now, I have plans that I cannot share with you right now because the haters will sabotage me.